 Here are clear indicators to determine if you're influenced by stimulants:

-Stimulants generally fall into these categories:
+Stimulants generally fall into the following categories:

 Bad habits